-- Operate the foot brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point. - Add brake fluid to level A.
+- Operate the foot brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point. - Correct brake fluid level to marking A.

-Mount screw cap 1 with membrane 2 and 0-ring.
+- Mount screw cap 1 with membrane 2 and 0-ring.